ogradyc01/GoldenCheetah/FAQ-METRICS.md

 In practice, CP and FTP are usually close to each other.
 But since it is very difficult for an athlete to maintain the desired intensity FTP 'reality' tends to result in a number that is much lower than CP 'theory'.
 Often users will consider the two as the same.

-In GC we compute TSS and BikeScore using your 'CP' value.
-If you set it to your FTP value TSS will be accurate, BikeScore is likely to be lower.
-And if you set it to your CP value BikeScore will be accurate, but TSS will be overstated.
+In GC we compute TSS and BikeScore using your 'CP' value, but from v3.3 you can maintain separate values for CP and FTP in the athlete power zones settings.
+If you do that, the 'Coggan' metrics will use FTP and not CP to calculate.

+If you are running a version prior to v3.3 your CP value will be used to calculate 'Coggan' and all other metrics.

 ### Why does my CP chart show higher watts for a longer duration?